• LAUNCH YOUR DREAM

 She whispered, “Thank You!”

-Her thank you was like no thank you I had ever heard.
-It came from some place deep inside of her heart and I knew the words meant more than “thank you.”
+Her thank you was like no thank you I’d ever heard.
+It came from someplace deep inside of her heart and I knew the words meant more than “thank you.”
 A sadness washed over me because I wished I could do more.
 I was just this beauty contestant.
 What could I do?
 Another girl was staring at me and as I looked at her, she said,

 “I wish you were my mommy.”